Drew Pritchard: The Salvage Hunter

 Have you always had an eye for design?
 It’s not something you can be taught, so have you always been creative?

-I was taught by my father who has an exceptional eye for detail as a signwriter and artist.
-I think he noticed in me, at a young age, that I liked and appreciated good design and taught me for as long as I can remember how to look at things.
+I was taught by my father, who has an exceptional eye for detail as a signwriter and artist.
+I think he noticed in me at a young age, that I liked and appreciated good design and he taught me for as long as I can remember how to look at things.
 For example, “What’s right with that building?
 What’s wrong with that building?”

 How did you become involved with stained glass?
 Did you not consider interior design?

-How did you develop the fascination with antiques?
-Are your family in the trade?
+How did you develop a fascination with antiques?
+Is your family in the trade?

 Apart from your work, do you have any other passions?

-I have a passion for classic cars particulaly vintage VW and Porche.
+I have a passion for classic cars, particularly vintage VW and Porche.
 I also deal in these cars through my other business, DP Classics and hold a full International Grade A Racing Driver’s Licence.
-I race the only historic VW Beetle in Europe, with the Historic Racing Driver’s Club in like places Goodwood and Silverstone.
-My own cars include a 1952 Sunroof Beetle and a constantly changing stock of early Porche 911’s.
-This hobby has now developed into DP Classics and we specialise in looking for rare, low mileage and high specification cars from all over Europe.
+I race the only historic VW Beetle in Europe, with the Historic Racing Driver’s Club in like places, Goodwood and Silverstone.
+My own cars include a 1952 Sunroof Beetle and a constantly changing stock of early Porche 911s.
+This hobby has now developed into DP Classics, and we specialise in looking for rare, low-mileage and high-specification cars from all over Europe.

 When I do get spare time, I love catching up with friends…usually in a pub.